 How Are Canker Sores Diagnosed in a Child?

+If your child has a canker sore for longer than two weeks, it may be time to bring them to a doctor for proper diagnosis and treatment.
 Doctors can usually diagnose canker sores by looking at them and going over a child’s medical history.
-These tests are generally only done if children keep getting canker sores or if their canker sores are severe.
+These tests are generally only done if your child repeatedly gets canker sores or if their canker sores are severe.

 How Are Canker Sores in Children Treated?